Multi-purpose stadium and sports precinct

 The stadium structure is supported by more than 2,000 concrete piles driven 35m into the ground.
 More than 14,000t of structural steel and 51,000m³ of concrete, enough to fill 21 Olympic-sized swimming pools, were utilised to construct the stadium.
 More than 7,500 workers were involved during the construction phase.

 Construction of the Western Gantry attraction at the western end of the ground began in August 2021.
 It is expected to be completed in 2022.
 The new attraction will provide views of the field of play, Stadium Park, the Swan River, and Perth’s central business district (CBD).

 Contractors involved with the stadium and sports precinct project

 A design-build-finance-maintain (DBFM) contract was awarded to the Westadium consortium led by Multiplex (design and construction), John Laing (equity investor and asset management) and Brookfield Johnson Controls (facilities management) in July 2014.
 The contract has a 25-year operating period.

 Ertech Keller Joint Venture, a partnership between Ertech Geomarine and Keller Ground Engineering, was awarded the pre-construction site works contract.

-More than 100 contracts will be awarded during the construction phase of the project.
+More than 100 contracts were awarded during the construction phase of the Optus Stadium project.